stouch/docs/api/relations.md

 <def-list>

 #### id <def-type>integer</def-type>
-Unique identifier for the folder.
+Unique identifier for the relation.

 #### collection_many <def-type>string</def-type>
 Collection that has the field that holds the foreign key.